KARUUN_SHOOTING4552_V1

 The shell isn’t just thrown away; it’s re-used as bedding for chickens for example.
 For us, the fibres left over after milling are the raw materials of tomorrow, so they’re collected up for use in the future.
 In fact, we’re already working closely with partners in the fibre-processing industry to develop future products.

-How much karuun® is currently being produced? (by weight, volume, square metres)
+How much karuun® is currently being produced?

 The production of karuun® is fully scalable to requirements.
 Automated and manual processes, as well as warehousing, all run in parallel, making us a reliable supplier to the industry.
 At the same time, by increasing capacity stably, we’re able to maximise the advantages, such as protecting the rainforest and securing a sustainable, fair income for the rural population.
 Every order directly supports rattan cultivation and our unique, circular economic model.